grahamjenson/list_of_recommender_systems/README.md

 8. [ParallelDots](http://www.paralleldots.com/) tool to relate published content
 9. [Amazon Machine Learning](http://aws.amazon.com/machine-learning/) machine learning platform to model data and create predictions
 10. [Azure ML](http://azure.microsoft.com/en-us/services/machine-learning/) machine learning platform to model data and create predictions
+11. [Gravity R&D](http://www.gravityrd.com/) is a company built by some of the winners from the 2009 Netflix prize.
+They offer a solution that provides targeted, customized recommendations to users of websites.
+They have some pretty big clients including [DailyMotion](http://www.gravityrd.com/projects#block-views-block-key-partners-key-partners) and a [technology page](http://www.gravityrd.com/technology) which describes their architecture, algorithms, and a list of publications. (suggested by [Martin Vetes](https://www.linkedin.com/in/martonvertes))
+12.
 ## Open Source Recommender Systems

 Most of the non-SaaS recommender systems that I came across were open-source.
 This may have been because recommender systems are more tailored to clients so not easily made into a product.